 - I Just Want to Have Friends: The reason he was sending bottles is because he wanted someone to answer and come save him.

 - Nice Guy: He's a really sweet guy.

 Voiced by: Pat Carroll (and Jodi Benson while in disguise)Ursula is the main antagonist of The Little Mermaid and its 1992-94 spin-off television series in the saga.

 - Adaptational Villainy: In the fairy tale, the sea witch was a neutral character who, in addition to warning the mermaid of the transformation's consequences, didn't go back on her deal with the mermaid until asked to, and never interfered directly.

 - Always Someone Better: To her sister, Morgana.

 - Ambition Is Evil: Ursula was kicked out of Atlantica because she attacked King Triton and tried to seize the throne.
+During the TV Series, she tried to defeat Triton in the Sargasso Sea with her Octopid army.
 Then, when Ariel came too close to getting that first kiss that would undo Ursula's plans, she sabotages that by transforming into Vanessa and using Ariel's voice to hypnotize the prince, just so Ariel would remain her slave.
-Then, even after promising Triton to release Ariel in exchange for his magical trident, she tries and fails to kill Ariel.
+Then, even after promising Triton to release Ariel in exchange for his magical trident, she spares her the fate of being her slave, but instead tries and fails to kill Ariel.
 To top it all off, she goes on a rampage and tries to kill everyone because of how badly her plans have been mucked up.

-- Animals Hate Her: When she's disguised as Vanessa, the animals crash the wedding by attacking her.
+- Animals Hate Him: When she's disguised as Vanessa, the animals crash the wedding by attacking her.